gmuffiness/CRAFT-train/README.md

 * ```--yaml``` : configuration file name

 ### Evaluation
+* In the official repository issues, the author mentioned that the first row setting F1-score is around 0.75.
+* In the official paper, it is stated that the result F1-score of the second row setting is 0.87.
+    * If you adjust post-process parameter 'text_threshold' from 0.85 to 0.75, then F1-score reaches to 0.856.

 | Training Dataset   | Evaluation Dataset   | Precision  | Recall  | F1-score  | pretrained model  |
 | ------------- |-----|:-----:|:-----:|:-----:|-----:|